drewnoff/spark-notebooks-gallery/gallery/cryptocurrency-ts/README.md

 # Analyzing time series cryptocurrencies data

 This notebook is highly inspired by [@sarahpan](https://blog.timescale.com/@sarahpan) great [article](https://blog.timescale.com/analyzing-ethereum-bitcoin-and-1200-cryptocurrencies-using-postgresql-3958b3662e51) on analysis of cryptocurrencies data using PostgreSQL.
-The main goal of this notebook is not to provide you with Ethereum, Bitcoin and other cryptocurrencies insights (for this one please refer to @sarahpan's article) but to get you familar with tools which Apache Spark ecosystem can provide you to perform similar kind of analysis.
+The main goal of this notebook is not to provide you with Ethereum, Bitcoin and other cryptocurrencies insights (for this one please refer to @sarahpan's article) but to get you familiar with tools which Apache Spark ecosystem can provide you to perform similar kind of analysis.

-In this notebook we will perform time series data analysis using **Apache Spark**, a time series library for Apache Spark called **[Flint](https://github.com/twosigma/flint)** and interactive computaions and visualization capabilities of **Spark Notebook**.
+In this notebook we will perform time series data analysis using **Apache Spark**, a time series library for Apache Spark called **[Flint](https://github.com/twosigma/flint)** and interactive computations and visualization capabilities of **Spark Notebook**.

 ## Data